osu-cs290-sp20/final-project-final-project-team-3/README.md

 The main page will have all of the legends on it.
 As a user clicks on the legend it'll go to a dedicated webpage for that legend.
 This webpage displays all the information of that Legend also providing pictures of the legend and their skills.

+Our steps to completion:
+Step 1: Make the Champion Template
+Step 2: Split 7 Champions to three people and 6 Champions and Main Page to one person Step 3: Profit (Copy Paste info)

 All the LoL that exist in the game are listed down below (147 Champions Counted):

 Aatrox